shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 # Adding a New Elasticsearch Index

-In this cookbook, we will add a new Elasticsearch index for categories, implement basic functions for data export, implement cron module, and support for partial export.
+In this cookbook, we will add a new Elasticsearch index for categories, implement basic functions for data export, implement a cron module, and support for partial export.

 ## New Elasticsearch mapping

-As a first step we need to define [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in `src/Resources/definition/category/` for all domains (e.g. for 2 domains with ID 1 and 2: `1.json`, `2.json`).
+As a first step, we need to define [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in `src/Resources/definition/category/` for all domains (e.g., for 2 domains with ID 1 and 2: `1.json`, `2.json`).

 Example of mapping part for English domain with ID 1 (`category/1.json`)